Nathan-Dinh/op-finder/README.md

 This web application represents a small-scale project designed as an introductory showcase of Vue.js framework capabilities.
 Utilizing an API developed specifically for this purpose, the application revolves around a well-known mobile game, Arknights.
 Users can efficiently explore and retrieve basic information about various game operators up to a specified threshold through the search functionality provided.

-Users can also use this API if they like
+**Note**: Users can also use this API if they like but is still a work in progress so there might be bugs that have not been found.

 <img width="1435" alt="image" src="https://github.com/Nathan-Dinh/op-finder/assets/106849932/808a5494-deb8-4edf-8782-76ada0d5228d">